suer/nippou-generator/README.md

 $ nippou github -c /path/to/config
 # fetch from esa
 $ nippou esa -c /path/to/config
+# fetch from Google Calendar
+$ nippou gcal -c /path/to/config
 # all
 $ nippou all -c /path/to/config
 ```